Akhtar Raza Khan: After retirement

 He formally retired from teaching in 1980, but continued to issue fatwa, and holding seminars for students at Dar al-Ifta.

 In 2000, he founded the Centre of Islamic Studies Jamiatur Raza based in Bareilly, Uttar Pradesh, India.

 Khan was known by several titles among Barelvis in India, such as Tajush Sharia ("Crown of Sharia"), Mufti-e-Azam ("Supreme Mufti"), Qazi ul-Quzzat ("Islamic Chief Justice"), and others.
 He had been ranked 22nd on the list of The 500 Most Influential Muslims in the world (2014–15 edition), compiled by the Royal Islamic Strategic Studies Centre.
 He had tens of millions of followers in India.

 He died following a long illness on 20 July 2018, aged 74.
 After his death Mufti Mohammad Salim Noori, spokesperson of the Bareilly Dargah, said Khan was "the lone cleric in India to get a title of Tajushariya and "one of the few prominent persons across the world to be allowed to visit the inside [of the] Kaaba in Mecca."

 Funeral

 Hundreds of thousands of people attended his funeral.
 His funeral occurred on 22 July 2018 at Islamia Inter College, Bareilly.
 The prayer was led by his son and successor Asjad Raza Khan.
 His funeral was watched by at least 12,500,000 people across the world.
 A day of mourning was organised in Bareilly.

 The funeral was organised by the Members of Bareilly Dargah and other organisations related to Dargah.
 The Namaz-e-Janaza was led by the son of Akhtar Raza Khan and head Mufti of Bareilly, Asjad Raza Khan at 10:00 AM on 22 July 2018.

 Memorial events

-The Urs of Akhtar Raza Khan is organised annually at the Bareilly Dargah to commemorate the death.
-It is being organised since 2019.
+Since 2019, the Urs of Akhtar Raza Khan is organised annually at the Bareilly Dargah to commemorate the death.